Q: What is the process for the PA Innocence Project to review and take on a case?

 Stage 2: Review

-Next, we send you a detailed questionnaire for you to fill out.
-We ask that you also send a copy of the appellate brief and court opinions from your direct appeal.
+Next, we send out a detailed questionnaire for the convicted individual to complete.
+We also ask for copies of the appellate briefs and court opinions from the direct appeal (the appeal immediately following conviction).

-Our Board of Directors panel is made up of experienced lawyers that always includes at least one former prosecutor.
+To determine which cases we take, we use a Case Review Committee – to provide an outside objective perspective on the cases.
+The panel is made up of experienced lawyers and always includes at least one former prosecutor.
 This panel decides if the matter will move forward for investigation and potential litigation.
 We hold these reviews approximately three times per year, presenting an average of three cases per review.

-Once the panel accepts a case for investigation, The Project staff investigator reviews the entire case file and creates a research plan.
-Since the Project’s interest is in revealing the truth, our investigations involve speaking with every available witness from the trial, including those mentioned in pre-trial statements and motions, consulting with particular experts, uncovering missing documents, and other materials long lost.
+Once the panel accepts a case for investigation, The Project staff investigator reviews the entire case file and creates an investigative plan.
+Since the Project’s interest is in revealing the truth, we start from a presumption of guilt, not innocence, and see where the facts take us.
+Our investigations involve speaking with every available witness from the trial, including those mentioned in pre-trial statements and motions, consulting with particular experts, and searching for physical evidence that could be subjected to modern scientific testing.
 The staff investigator often travels across the state seeking to speak with witnesses, family members, or others who may have knowledge of the crime.
 Whenever possible, our law students take part in the investigations.